ibm-cloud-docs/FileStorage/block-file-storage-encryption-rest.md

 # Provider-managed encryption-at-rest
 {: #encryption}

-{{site.data.keyword.BluSoftlayer_full}} takes the need for security seriously, and understands the importance of being able to encrypt data to keep it safe.
+{{site.data.keyword.cloud}} takes the need for security seriously, and understands the importance of being able to encrypt data to keep it safe.
 With provider-managed encryption, {{site.data.keyword.filestorage_full}} that is provisioned with either Endurance or Performance options, is encrypted by default at no additional cost and no impact on performance.

 The provider-managed encryption-at-rest feature uses the following industry standard protocols: